catamphetamine/serverless-functions/README-AWS.md

 }
 ```

-#### 2. Create role for Lambdas.
+### 2. Create role for Lambdas.

 Create a new role for running Lambdas.
-When done via GUI it must be created for "API Gateway" service explicitly in order to get the correct "Trust Relationships" (`Service: lambda.amazonaws.com`).
+When done via GUI it must be created for "Lambda" service explicitly in order to get the correct "Trust Relationships" (`Service: lambda.amazonaws.com`).
 Attach an appropriate policy to this new role (e.g. `AWSLambdaFullAccess`).

-#### 3. Create user for deploying Lambdas.
+### 3. Create user for deploying Lambdas.

 Create a new role for deploying Lambdas and attach the following JSON policy to it: